 About Counseling Services and the Alcohol and Other Drug Program

-We are open Mondays 9-7, Tuesdays 9-7, Wednesdays 9-5, Thursdays 9-7, and Fridays 9-6.
-We provide services from the first day of class to the last day of exams each term, from September to December, and January to May.
-Emergencies off hours are handled by members of the Residence Life Staff.
+We are open Monday to Friday from 9-5 with evening hours twice a week.
+We provide services from the first day of class to the last day of exams each semester.
+Emergencies off hours are handled by members of the Resident and Commuter Life staff.
 If the situation appears life threatening, the student would need to go off-campus to a local hospital for a psychiatric assessment, or a parent or responsible adult would need to come to campus to take the student to the treatment center of their choice.
 Following a situation of this nature, the student and family then work with the Dean of Students to formulate a return to school plan, if that is possible.

 Cynthia Rutherford, MSS, LSW, Director

 Jim Walker, MS, Professional Counselor

 Christine Coppa, MSW, LCSW